create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 ## Accessing the Script Directly

 Sometimes it is necessary to get access to the corresponding Script node.
-For this case, there is a special variable `this` in each callback function that holds a SFNode reference to the Script node.
+For this case, there is a special variable `this` in each callback function that holds an SFNode reference to the Script node.

 ```vrml
 DEF Touch TouchSensor { }